tmiddlehurst/node-skeleton/README.md

 A MEAN web app built to answer the question 'what should film should i watch?'.

 TakeOne is a project written as a test exercise during web development training at Sparta Global.

-TakeOne runs with Node/Express server-side and Angular.js client-side.
+The app runs with Node/Express server-side and Angular.js client-side.

-The app uses npm and bower to install dependencies.
+It uses npm and bower to install dependencies.

 For the full specification see the **Spec** section.